-Niren Tolsi is a senior journalist with the Mail & Guardian.His areas of interest include social justice; citizen mobilisation and state violence; protest; the constitution and the constitutional court and football.
+Niren Tolsi is a freelance journalist.His areas of interest include social justice; citizen mobilisation and state violence; protest; the constitution and the constitutional court and football.

 Dikgang Moseneke gave the latest Judicial Service Commission interviews an air of sensitivity and grace.